tensorflow/models/README.md

 to learn how to use a PIP package.

-Note that **tf-models-official** may not include the latest changes in the master branch of this github repo.
-To include latest changes, you may install **tf-models-nightly**, which is the nightly Model Garden package created daily automatically.
+Note that **tf-models-official** may not include the latest changes in the master branch of this GitHub repo.
+To include the latest changes, you may install **tf-models-nightly**, which is the nightly Model Garden package created daily automatically.

 ```shell